mpigsley/nebraska-mushrooms/src/cms/content/species/common-morel-yellow-morel.md

 The common morel is among our most delicious edible mushrooms and is pursued by many Nebraskans.
 It can be cooked in numerous ways.
 People have gotten sick from eating this species undercooked.
 Native Americans used this species as a medical mushroom to treat whooping cough.
 Today, a compound from the mushroom is used to treat foot odor.

-Recent DNA studies (Kuo, 2012) suggest that mushrooms commonly called "gray morels" aren't distinct from this species.
+Recent DNA studies (Kuo 2012) suggest that mushrooms commonly called "gray morels" aren't distinct from this species.
 The "gray morels" in the study's samples were actually younger "yellow morels."

 #### [Edibility](https://nebraskamushrooms.org/articles/concerning-wild-mushroom-edibility/)